A year at The Preschool includes both treasured traditions and innovative new ideas that build community and better our programs.

 From August until May, students engage in classroom experiences that continually evolve to meet their needs and expose them to valuable life lessons.
 In the fall, they celebrate the holidays with parades, themed plays, and donation drives.
 Students also meet and honor community helpers, including firemen and policemen, when they pay a visit to The Preschool.
 Spring semester offers an immersive learning week about ancient Jerusalem, our family-friendly Spring Fling event (biennial), Easter chapel and egg hunts, as well as designated Mom and Dad’s Days, where children get to share their school with the special adults in their lives.
 Additionally, parent-teacher conferences occur twice a year to discuss and monitor child progress, and the end of the school year sees children well-prepared for challenges ahead.

 Parents are likewise invited to engage in a myriad of activities throughout the year.
 Parent Socials (informal adult-only gatherings) encourage early connections in the fall.
 Parent Enrichment events take place several times a year and include holiday brunches and expert panels on relevant topics.
-Fundraisers, such as the Book Fair, Mini-Mile, and our markee Soirée: Dinner & Auction (biennial) serve the dual purpose of building community for our families while raising important funds for our school.
+Fundraisers, such as the Book Fair and our marquee Soirée: Dinner & Auction (biennial) serve the dual purpose of building community for our families while raising important funds for our school.
 Although no year is exactly the same, The Preschool always boasts a calendar filled with engagement opportunities to suit diverse interests.